Our Programs

 • What happens if there is a medical emergency at Camp?

 Should a medical emergency occur while your child is at Camp, our medical staff will first assess the situation and take the most appropriate course of action.
-We will call to notify you of the situation, and we will discuss with you with the steps we intend to take.
+We will call to notify you of the situation, and we will discuss with you the steps we intend to take.
 Should a camper need advanced care, we can have patients driven or flown to the nearest healthcare facility appropraite for the situation.
 Loma Linda Medical Center is the closest pediatric oncology care center.

 Our Staff and Counselors